Iran says ready to provide Iraq with arms to fight 'terrorism'

 When asked to comment about the prospects for the Kurdish minority seeking to carve out an independent state for itself amid the turbulence in Iraq, he said: "We are strongly against the partition of Iraq."

-Abdollahian said he did not expect the situation in Iraq and criticism of the United States to negatively affect international talks on Iran's nuclear programme.
+Abdollahian said he did not expect the situation in Iraq and criticism of the United States to negatively affect international talks on Iran's nuclear program.

 (Reporting by Gabriela Baczynska; Editing by Timothy Heritage and Sonya Hepinstall)